salesforcecli/plugin-config/messages/get.md

 # error.NoConfigKeysFound

-You didn't provide a configuration variable to get.
-Specify one and try again.
+You must provide a configuration variable to get.
 Run "sf config list" to see the configuration variables you've previously set.